IndicGen/IndicText2VideoGen/README.md

-# IndicVideoGen - From Blogs to YouTube Shorts and Reels using AI.
+# IndicVideoGen - AI based Blog-to-Video Generator

 This project generates YouTube Shorts scripts, corresponding TTS (Text-to-Speech) audio, and images for an Indic Video Generation project based on the Kshetradanam temple blog description in a PDF.
 Finally, it combines these elements into a video using a scritable video combining library.